expo/BrightSky/README.md

 });
 ```

-We create a new state variable `currentWeather` and a companion function
+We create a new state variable `currentWeather` and a companion "updater" function
 `setWeather` which allows us to modify `currentWeather` in a way that propagates
 throughout the app.
 The initial value of `currentWeather` is set by the input to
 `useState`: